rene00/blue/README.md

 `chat` can accept commands in the form of `c:$NAME` (example: `c:print`)

 ### print
 `c:print` will print the current messages.
-The messages will not be sent.
+The prompt will not be sent.
 ```bash
 ┃ why does it rain?
 ┃ c:print